 Riau's dominance of Indonesia's plantation sectors has come at the expense of tigers, with huge areas of lowland and peatland forest replaced with plantations.
-The province, with its critical reserves of lowland rainforest, held about one-fifth of all remaining forested tiger habitat in 2009,70 yet less than one-third71 of this is protected.
-By contrast, more than half is in convertible and production forest,72 or zones available for pulp and palm oil plantations: much of this has already been allocated.
+The province, with its critical reserves of lowland rainforest, held about one-fifth of all remaining forested tiger habitat in 2009, 70 yet less than one-third 71 of this is protected.
+By contrast, more than half is in convertible and production forest, 72 or zones available for pulp and palm oil plantations: much of this has already been allocated.

 In just two years, between 2009 and 2011, 10% of forested tiger habitat in Riau was destroyed.
-Habitat within palm oil concessions suffered particularly; nearly 90% of all forest cleared in oil palm concessions in Riau between 2009 and 2011 was tiger habitat.73 Of the 150,000ha of forested tiger habitat in palm oil concessions in 2009, nearly 30% had been cleared by 2011.74
+Habitat within palm oil concessions suffered particularly; nearly 90% of all forest cleared in oil palm concessions in Riau between 2009 and 2011 was tiger habitat.
+To fthe 150,000ha of forested tiger habitat in palm oil concessions in 2009, nearly 30% had been cleared by 2011.

-Much deforestation was on peatland; by 2011, only onethird of Riau's 4 million ha of peatland was forested.75 Peatlands are not only important habitat for tigers, but also one of the world's richest carbon stores.
-Riau is estimated to hold 40% of Indonesia's peatland carbon stores,76 equivalent to more than a year's worth of global greenhouse gas emissions,77 with peat reaching depths of 14 metres or more in some locations.78
+Much deforestation was on peatland; by 2011, only one-third of Riau's 4 million ha of peatland was forested.
+Featlands are not only important habitat for tigers, but also one of the world's richest carbon stores.
+Riau is estimated to hold 40% of Indonesia's peatland carbon stores, equivalent to more than a year's worth of global greenhouse gas emissions, with peat reaching depths of 14 metres or more in some locations.

-Covering 1.3 million hectares, the Kerumutan Peat Swamp Forest has been designated one of the regional priority landscapes for conserving tigers. ©Greenpeace Burnt stumps in recently deforested peatland tiger habitat.
+▼ Burnt stumps in recently deforested peatland tiger habitat.

 Local witnesses allege the area was cleared by the neighbouring palm oil company PT Palma Satu (Duta Palma Group).
 The area is covered by the Indonesia government's moratorium.
 Duta Palma has recently been expelled from the RSPO. ©Jufri/Greenpeace